Jointly Seeded Research Teams

 The IMPACT Seed Fund created the opportunity for UNC Gillings and RTI, working together, to develop a powerhouse reputation in one or two technical areas; in other words, becoming the “go-to institutions” in a few defined areas, the first of which is Environment and Health.
 The awards sought to jumpstart teaming to lead large, impactful, interdisciplinary, collaborative projects attractive to federal and other funders in this area.
 The following projects were awarded.

-Children’s Environmental Solutions Study (CHESS) [active]
+Children’s Environmental Solutions Study (CHESS) [closed]

 Dr. Rebecca Fry, Dr. Keith Levine